Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-Making a West Virginia Healthcare Power of Attorney
+FAQs about making a West Virginia Medical Power of Attorney

 The individual granting permission is known as the "principal," while the individuals or entities obtaining powers are called the "agents."
 Designed for residents of West Virginia, our Power of Attorney for health care can be used in Kanawha County, Berkeley County, Monongalia County, and in all other regions throughout the state.
 All West Virginia Medical PoA forms from Rocket Lawyer can be edited to address your particular situation.
 Creating this document will provide confirmation to medical providers and other parties that your selected representative(s) can make choices for you when you are not able.

-It is simple and easy to grant or receive the support you might need using a free West Virginia Healthcare Power of Attorney template from Rocket Lawyer:
+It is simple and easy to grant or receive the support you might need using a free West Virginia Medical Power of Attorney template from Rocket Lawyer:

 This solution is, in most cases, notably more affordable than finding and hiring the average lawyer.
 If needed, you may start a Medical PoA on behalf of a relative, and then help them sign once you've drafted it.
 Keep in mind that for a PoA form to be accepted as valid, the principal must be an adult who is mentally competent at the time of signing.
 If the principal is already incapacitated and unable to make their own decisions, a court-appointed conservatorship may be required.
 When managing this situation, it's a good idea for you to speak to a lawyer.

-At times, when discussing the topics of estate planning or elder care with medical professionals, you might hear the terms "healthcare proxy" and "healthcare power of attorney" used together.
+At times, when discussing the topics of estate planning or elder care with medical professionals, you might hear the terms "healthcare power of attorney", "medical power of attorney" and "healthcare proxy" used together.
 In short, they are the same.
 That said, it is entirely possible to establish agency over affairs that are not health-related, in which case, "proxy" typically is not the term of choice.

 The fees associated with meeting and hiring a lawyer to draft a Medical Power of Attorney could range anywhere between two hundred and five hundred dollars, depending on your location.
 Unlike most other Power of Attorney template websites that you may discover, Rocket Lawyer gives Premium membership holders up to a 40% discount when hiring a lawyer, so an attorney can assess the situation and take action if you ever require help.